There are several different attributes that you can filter on in Prospects.

 - Custom Fields

-Prospects supports more complex searches using the Keywords filter.
+You can perform more complex searches using the Resume Keywords filter.
 This filter allows you to use Boolean logic, meaning you can combine keywords with operators such as "AND", "NOT", and "OR" during your search.
 Here are some ways to use Boolean logic with your searches:

 - Quoted searches: For an exact phrase, enclose the phrase in quotation marks.
 For example, type "product manager".
 Gem only supports normal straight quotation marks.